National crisis hotline, 800-448-3000

 Provides residential treatment programs for residents of Cass, Dodge, Douglas, Sarpy and Washington Counties who are experiencing mental health and substance abuse issues.
 Services provided through CenterPointe of Lincoln.

 Provides specialized psychiatric and chemical dependency services for children through seniors, offering home care, outpatient, partial hospitalization and inpatient services.
-Locations include Immanuel Hospital and Mercy Council Bluffs Hospital; Heritage Center for people ages 55 and older; Psychiatric Residential Treatment Facility for children in Omaha; Lasting Hope Recovery Center; and clinics throughout the metro area.
+Locations include Immanuel Hospital and Mercy Council Bluffs Hospital; Heritage Center for people age 55 and older; Glenwood Psychiatric Mental Health Institute for Children; Psychiatric Residential Treatment Facility for children in Omaha; Lasting Hope Recovery Center; and clinics throughout the metro area.
 The Hope Recovery Center is a 64-bed psychiatric facility for adults experiencing mental illness and multi-occurring substance abuse disorders.

 Provides an array of treatment and rehabilitation services, homeless outreach, family education and peer support, job training, independent living instruction and housing programs for adults with mental illness.

 Situated in the Douglas County Health Center, inpatient services consist of two units: one is a 22-bed unit providing patients with 24-hour observation and therapeutic management, and the other is an eight-bed psychiatric intensive care unit providing a higher level of observation and treatment for patients who are experiencing a more severe level of crisis.
 Also offers outpatient services, day treatment for short-term, acute phases and diversion programs for individuals with serious mental health issues who are in the criminal justice system.